telerik/fiddler-jam-docs/faq.md

 **_A:_** Any portal users of the workspace for which the submission was made.

-## Who can access details of a password protected log?
+## Who can access the details of a password-protected log?

 **_A:_** Any portal user with the password to unlock it.
 After opening the log via a password, the corresponding portal user will have complete access to the sessions.